Jazz Scales for Jazz Improvisation

 You May Also be Interested in ...
 Related Pages

-Great if you want to "go through the motion" with the video.
+Great if you want to "go through the motion" with the video above, but on Youtube.
 Covers approximately the same topics as the above text.
 Basic improv on II-V-I progression.

 The Major Scale